 Debris generated from construction, demolition and land clearing, also known as CDL, can include materials such as wood, concrete, drywall, masonry, siding, roofing, structural metal, wire, insulation and asphalt.

+Electronic equipment may contain lead, mercury, cadmium, brominated flame retardants and other toxic materials.
 The Washington State Department of Ecology has the E-Cycle Washington program in place to provide responsible recycling of various electronics.

 - Recology Store Shoreline